moaxcp/x11/README.md

 Adding github actions build.
 The workflow will build the library and run a sonar scan.

+Adding keysymdef.h support for some of the keys.

 ## 0.2.0

 Fixed issue where the size of a padalign is returned as 0 rather than calculated.